Grigorij-Dudnik/XLeRobot-contrib/docs/en/source/software/getting_started/LLM_agent.md

 ## Voice-conrolled agent

-Now that we have managed to run our simple agent, let's give it an ability to listen to our voice commands through the microphone.
+We managed to run our simple agent, now let's give it an ability to listen to our voice commands through the microphone.

 First, we need to install Portaudio, to enable our control device to hear:

 ```bash
 sudo apt install portaudio19-dev
 ```

+Connect to your agent a soundcard with microphone, and optionally speaker, if you want robot to respond to you.

 Let's change the agent initialization a little bit: